av3nger/cf-images/README.txt

 == Description ==

-Tired of using expensive CDN plugins that charge ridiculous amounts for something that should be free?
 Offload your media library to Cloudflare Images and let it handle everything for you - store, resize, optimize and deliver images in the best possible format to your users.

-Note from the developer: The plugin is a work in progress, which I created for my personal use, because I got tired with image optimization plugins ignoring real user needs or overcharging for services.
-If something is not working as expected, or you want a feature added to the plugin, please create a support request, and I will do my best to make it happen.
+= Why Overpay for CDN Plugins? =

+With the avalanche of expensive plugins out there, it's time to switch to a smarter choice.
+Why should you pay more for something that deserves to be free?

+= Simplify Your Image Management =

+Offload your media library to Cloudflare Images!
+Let our plugin take charge:

+* Store your images securely;
+* Resize images to perfection without any manual hassle;
+* Optimize them to ensure they load blazingly fast;
+* Deliver in the most user-friendly format, ensuring satisfaction at every user's end.

+= But wait, there's more! =

+Image AI - tag and caption your images using AI.

+= A Developer's Promise =

+Born from personal need, this plugin represents a developer's dedication to the community.
+While it's still a work in progress, remember – it's crafted with real user needs in mind, not profit.

+= Your Feedback Makes Us Better =

+Found a hiccup?
+Yearning for a feature?
+Just shoot us a support request.
+Our commitment is to continually evolve to serve you better.
+Your wish is our command!

+= Disclaimer =

 Cloudflare, the Cloudflare logo, and Cloudflare Workers are trademarks and/or registered trademarks of Cloudflare, Inc. in the United States and other jurisdictions.